John Heckewelder: Career

-In 1822 Heckewelder was elected a member of the American Antiquarian Society.
+In 1822, Heckewelder was elected a member of the American Antiquarian Society.

 Literary work

 Heckewelder studied the languages, manners, and customs of American Indians, particularly the Delawares.
-While a member of the American Philosophical Society, at Philadelphia, several of his contributions were published in their transactions.
-He also published Account of the History, Manners, and Customs of the Indian Nations who once inhabited Pennsylvania and the Neighboring States (Philadelphia, 1818; German translation, Göttingen, 1821; French translation, Paris.
-1822); Narrative of the Mission of the United Brethren among the Delawares and Mohegan Indians (Philadelphia, 1820); and a collection of Names which the Lenni Lenape or Delaware Indians gave to Rivers, Streams, and Localities within the States of Pennsylvania.
+As a member of the American Philosophical Society in Philadelphia, several of his contributions were published by the society.
+Heckewelder also published Account of the History, Manners, and Customs of the Indian Nations who once inhabited Pennsylvania and the Neighboring States (Philadelphia, 1818; German translation, Göttingen, 1821; French translation, Paris, 1822); Narrative of the Mission of the United Brethren among the Delawares and Mohegan Indians (Philadelphia, 1820); and a collection of Names which the Lenni Lenape or Delaware Indians gave to Rivers, Streams, and Localities within the States of Pennsylvania.
 New Jersey, Maryland, and Virginia, with their Signification (1822).

-Many of his manuscripts are in the collections of the Historical Society of Pennsylvania.
+Many of his manuscripts are currently housed in the collections of the Historical Society of Pennsylvania in Philadelphia.